wolframkriesing/wolfram.kriesing.de/src/tech/links/index.md

 > the IF keeps us from thinking OO

-I also like to quite her on
+I also like to quote her on

 > Inheritance is a knife that turns in your hand